Nuand/bladeRF/linux/apps/README.md

 # bladeRF Linux Applications #
 This directory contains applications that utilize libbladeRF.
-Currently, this consists of a command-line "bladeRF-cli" tool intended to aid in development and testing.
+Currently, this consists of a command-line `bladeRF-cli` tool intended to aid in development and testing.
 This tool can be used in a batch mode with single, simple operations but the real power is when it is compiled with an interactive shell.

 ## Dependencies ##
 - [libbladeRF][lib]